woo200/CPP_Dos/README.md

 # DOSTool

 ## Description
 This is a very simple tool to flood UDP packets to a target.
 It is effective enough to completely wipe out my friends gigabit internet connection.
+(With his consent, of course.)

+## Disclaimer
+This software, or any derivative works thereof, shall not be used to target any individual or entity without their express consent.
+See the [License File](LICENSE.md) for more information.

 ## Compiling